 The model was simulated for 10 mins to achieve the steady states for all current, fluxes and ionic concentrations.
 The steady state (initial conditions) values of the model variables have been reported in Table S8 of the Online Supplement.
-Figure 5 shows a comparison of spontaneous action potentials (APs) simulated by the hiPSC-CM model as compared to the experimentally recorded ones.
+Figure 5 shows a comparison of spontaneous action potentials (APs) simulated by the hiPSC-CM model as compared to the experimentally recorded ones and corresponding calcium transients.
 Our model was able to accurately reproduce the experimentally observed AP morphology as well as automaticity of hiPSC-CMs.
-Time course metrics such as the AP duration zxfat 50%, 75% and 90% repolarization, i.e., APD50, APD75, and APD90, respectively; cycle length (CL), i.e., AP peak-to-peak duration which includes the diastolic resting phase duration; maximum diastolic potential (MDP), beats per minute (BPM) were used to assess the model AP morphology compared to the experimental counterpart.
-Table 4 presents the comparison of AP metrics produced by the model to those recorded in experiments.
+Time course metrics such as the AP duration at 50%, 75% and 90% repolarization, i.e., APD50, APD75, and APD90, respectively; cycle length (CL), i.e., AP peak-to-peak duration which includes the diastolic resting phase duration; maximum diastolic potential (MDP), beats per minute (BPM) were used to assess the model AP morphology compared to the experimental counterpart.
+Table 4 presents the comparison of AP metrics produced by the model to those recorded in experiments, whereas Table 5 lists the calcium transient parameters such as rise time, decay time and maximum amplitude.
+Table Sxx in the Online Supplement compares the AP metrics and calcium transients of our model to those of Paci et al. [14] and Kernik et al. [15].
+It should be noted that the experimental AP traces used in our model differ considerably than those used in the other models.
 Figure 6 shows the spontaneous AP generation and corresponding transient plots of the constituent ionic currents.
+Figure 7 shows the intracellular ionic concentrations ([Na+]i, [K+]i and [Ca2+]i) as well as Ca2+ concentrations in NSR ([Ca2+]up), JSR ([Ca2+]rel) and subspace ([Ca2+]sub) during spontaneous APs.
+Figure S6 in the Online Supplement shows various transient ionic currents during multiple spontaneous AP firing.
+Figure S7 presents a comparison of spontaneous APs vs. stimulus-elicited APs and corresponding calcium transients in our model.
+The stimulus-elicited APs have steeper Phase 0 depolarization and higher AP magnitude due to higher INa amplitude.
+The diastolic depolarization seen in spontaneous APs is absent in paced APs due to partial block of If.
+However, the amplitude of calcium transients is higher in spontaneous APs than the paced APs.

 Sensitivity Analysis